dwday/Quadratic-Image-Filter/README.md

 # Quadratic-Image-Filter
-Quadratic image filter is a sub class of Volterra filters which is truncated to secon degree.
-This repository provides GNU Octave files for determining weights of quadratic image filter using a training image.
+Quadratic image filter is a subclass of Volterra filters which is truncated up to second degree terms.
+This repository provides GNU Octave files for determining the weights of quadratic image filter using optimization approach.
 The training algorithm used here is Differential Evolution.
+A syntetic image is used for training.
 In order to run the files on GNU Octave, optim and image processing packages are needed to be installed.
 Also, imfilt_quad_gray.c file needs to be compiled to obtain mex file.
 After running below command you may need to restart Octave.

 mkoctfile --imfilt_quad_gray.c